 All meetings shall be open meetings unless otherwise required by law, or unless the Senate by a two-thirds majority shall declare that a meeting or a part of a meeting shall be conducted in closed session.
 No vote shall be taken while a meeting is in closed session.

-A quorum (required to have an official meeting and conduct business) shall be set at two-thirds of those positions filled in the Senate.
+A quorum (required to have an official meeting and conduct business) shall be set at a majority of the duly elected and qualified senators.